timurrrr/86buttdrop/README.md

 1. In case of any clearance issues, take the seat out of the car, and adjust as needed.
    * [Let me know](https://github.com/timurrrr/86buttdrop/issues/new) what issues you run into and how you worked around, so that I can update the documentation.
-1. If everything looks good, reconnect the harnesses, attach the conduit and the cloth flap to the front of the seat.
+1. If everything looks good, put the headrest back.
-1. Put the headrest back.
+1. Raise the seat again, reconnect the harnesses, attach the conduit and the cloth flap to the front of the seat.
-1. Adjust the seat to your liking.
+1. Lower the seat again, and adjust the seat back to your liking.
 1. You will likely need to re-adjust the mirrors.
 1. Enjoy! (and consider [donating](#support-the-project))